mtulio/must-gather-monitoring/README.md

 ## Know issues

+> TODO is not addressed yet to issues

-- On the importer using remote reader for InfluxDB, Prometheus seems to be "don't know" the metrics that was not collected by them.
-So, I needed to restart the Prometheus container to force this read from remote.
+- On the importer using remote reader for InfluxDB, Prometheus' autocomplete seems to "don't known" the metrics that was not collected by them - does not have jobs associated to metrics

-## TODOs

-- improve performance (use less memory) to the importer, maybe use buffers between parser and importer
+- Sometimes, when backfilling directly to influxdb, the Prometheus does not find the metric on remote storage, restarting the Prometheus fixes the issue
+- Importer are taking too long and 'eating' memory.
+Some metrics has high cardinality, when extracted and tranformed to influxdb's payload, the memory increase too much.
+Need to refact the parser/dbwriter to decrease the time and memory consume.
-- data-keeper should extract only the metrics, avoid use extra space
+- data-keeper should extract only the metrics, avoid to use extra space consumption with information non related with monitoring stack
 - data-keeper should remove old/processed files
-- understand how we can upload the dashboards to Grafana (importing from must-gather)
+- create the grafana importer calling the API - the exported dashboards may need to be parsed to remove headers from API.

+### Future ideas

+- Create an operator to make easy the deployment of whole stack and decrease time taking for each component, just use the solution:
+- split/parser could be decoubled from importer, so we can scale the importer in the case of high amount of metrics